Taufiq4045/superhero-hunter/README.md

 Open index.html to start exploring superheroes.
 Click on a superhero to view detailed information.
 Add or remove superheroes from favorites on the favorites page.

+## Customization

+The application can be customized by modifying the CSS styles and JavaScript logic.
+Refer to the code comments for guidance.

 ## Contributing